-The Banking Group's core capital objectives are to:
+ANZ New Zealand's core capital objectives are to:

-- protect the interests of depositors, creditors and shareholders; - ensure the safety and soundness of the Banking Group's capital position; and - ensure that the capital base supports the Banking Group's risk appetite, and strategic business objectives, in an efficient and effective manner.
+- protect the interests of depositors, creditors and shareholders; - ensure the safety and soundness of ANZ New Zealand's capital position; and - ensure that the capital base supports ANZ New Zealand's risk appetite, and strategic business objectives, in an efficient and effective manner.

-The Board holds ultimate responsibility for ensuring that capital adequacy is maintained.
-This includes: setting, monitoring and obtaining assurance for the Banking Group's Internal Capital Adequacy Assessment Process (ICAAP) policy and framework; standardised risk definitions for all material risks; materiality thresholds; capital adequacy targets; internal capital principles; and risk appetite.
+Most of ANZ New Zealand's capital is held in, and managed by, the Banking Group.
+The Bank's Board holds ultimate responsibility for ensuring that capital adequacy of the Banking Group is maintained.
+This includes: setting, monitoring and obtaining assurance for the Banking Group's Internal Capital Adequacy Assessment Process (ICAAP) policy and framework; standardised risk definitions for all material risks; materiality thresholds; capital adequacy targets; internal risk capital principles; and risk appetite.

-The Banking Group has minimum and trigger levels for common equity tier 1, tier 1 and total capital that ensure sufficient capital is maintained to:
+The Banking Group has minimum and trigger levels for capital that ensure sufficient capital is maintained to:

-- meet minimum prudential requirements imposed by regulators; - ensure consistency with the Banking Group's overall risk profile and financial positions, taking into account its strategic focus and business plan; and - support the internal risk capital requirements of the business.
+- meet minimum prudential requirements imposed by the Bank's regulators; - ensure consistency with the Banking Group's overall risk profile and financial positions, taking into account its strategic focus and business plan; and - support the internal risk capital requirements of the business.